telehash/telehash.github.io/v3/lob/README.md

 # Length-Object-Binary Encoding (Packet Format)

 This is a simple encoding scheme to combine any JSON object with any binary data (both are optional) into one byte array.
-This encoding does not include any total packet size or checksums, and expects the context where it's used to provide those when necessary.
+This encoding does not include any total packet size or checksums, and expects the context where it's used to provide those when necessary (see [chunking](chunking.md)).

 The resulting byte array (a packet) is created by combining three distinct parts, the `LENGTH`, an optional `HEAD`, and an optional `BODY`.